Schuyler sisters reflect on postponed quinceañera

 “It’s something that when you’re little you dream of with your nice dress, your family all gathered together and having a good time."

-“I was looking for something else but when I went to the store I just saw the dress and I was like ‘Yeah, that’s the one,’” Karen said.
+Many events were rescheduled for next year, she said.
+Some weren't, because by that point the girl would be 16.

+“We’re sad.
+We’re sad because of this sickness, this virus, that has changed our lives,” Vazquez said.
+“But we have faith and hope that this will pass soon.”

-The family was kind of disappointed they had to postpone Kalani's celebration.
+The Marino family was kind of disappointed they had to postpone Kalani's celebration.

 Earlier this summer, there would have only been 50 people allowed in the building, Karen noted.
 There are 12 chambelanes, who makeup part of the quinceañera court and are similar to groomsmen, and she said each of them get to invite their family.